 Realizing in her junior year she was nearing a financial crisis of completing her Bachelor’s Degree, she looked online for scholarships for students with vision impairments.
 She discovered and applied for The National Federation of the Blind Scholarship Program.
 She met the second blind individual, Terri Rupp, President, NFB Nevada.
 Both waited with baited breath.
 The call came.
 Regina was one of the 30 finalists for the 2017 NFB Scholars Cohort.
 That would be her first National Convention and finally seeing and meeting hundreds of students just like herself.
 Regina was able to apply the monetary awards from the scholarship to complete her senior year.
 She graduated with honors and was nominated to be undergrad guest speaker at the African American Heritage Graduation Ceremony for graduating class of 2018.

 Regina has embraced her blindness.
 This new journey has provided open doors to walk into spaces she never knew existed.
 She is an advocate for policies and laws providing equity to Blind Americans and has joined the efforts of teaching organizations and corporation on Sensitivity Training and blind awareness.

-Currently, she is the Southern Nevada Chapter President and Affiliate Board Member.
-She has been married for 34 years to Stan Mitchell and mother to her teenage daughter, Journi Mitchell.
+Currently, she is and Affiliate Board Member and is a former President of the Southern Nevada Chapter.
+She has been married for over 35 years to Stan Mitchell and mother to her daughter Journi Mitchell.
 She’s a foodie and loves mystery movies.
 Her passions are travel, healthy eating, and an affinity for running, although she still craves a few cheetos.
 She’s also on the hunt for the best cupcake and doesn’t believe ketchup should be anywhere near breakfast foods.
 Oh!
 She has a confession: to being addicted to recipes.
 She doesn’t have a sad story, only one of triumph and encouragement.
 Life is BEAUTIFUL.